GHOST-Aram/friendly-docs/users/docs/[id]/put.md

 ### Authenticated

 Only authenticated users can update their information.
+A user can only update a document they own.
+If a user tries to update a document owned by another user, a `Forbidden 403` response will be received.

 Visit the [authorization documentation](../../../authentication/authentication.md) to learn how to acquire authentication token.

 ### Request